torebutlin/cued_datalogger/docs/DEVELOPER_NOTES.md

 To modify the context menu, reimplement the 'menu' variable and 'raiseContextMenu()' method.
 After that, initialise a [`PlotItem`](http://www.pyqtgraph.org/documentation/graphicsItems/plotitem.html#pyqtgraph.PlotItem) with the custom ViewBox as its 'viewBox' keyword argument.

-In addition to mouse interaction, pyqtgraph also included interactive data selection.
+In addition to mouse interactions, pyqtgraph also included interactive data selection.
 The [documentation](http://www.pyqtgraph.org/documentation/region_of_interest.html) includes a basic introduction.

 For our purposes, the [`LinearRegionItem`](http://www.pyqtgraph.org/documentation/graphicsItems/linearregionitem.html#pyqtgraph.LinearRegionItem) and [`InfiniteLine`](http://www.pyqtgraph.org/documentation/graphicsItems/infiniteline.html#pyqtgraph.InfiniteLine) from pyqtgraph are used.
-In general, the item is first initialised and added to a PlotItem, Then, its Signal (usually emitted when its position has changed) is connected a method which does something to the data in selected region.
+In general, the item is initialised and added to a PlotItem, Then, its Signal (usually emitted when its position has changed) is connected to a method which does something to the data in the selected region.

 Examples by pyqtgraph on graph interaction can be accessed by inputting the line on command line after installing pyqtgraph:

     python -m pyqtgraph.examples

 ### 2.4 Import / export